charlesleejy/system-design/data/apache-spark.md

    - Library for graph processing and analysis.
    - Provides a set of APIs for graph operations and algorithms.

-### Architecture

-1. Driver Program:
-   - Controls the application and maintains the SparkContext.
-   - Schedules tasks on the cluster and coordinates the execution.

-2. Cluster Manager:
-   - Manages the cluster resources.
-   - Allocates resources to Spark applications.

-3. Workers/Executors:
-   - Run on worker nodes in the cluster.
-   - Execute the tasks assigned by the driver program.

-4. Tasks:
-   - The smallest unit of work in Spark.
-   - Distributed across executors for parallel processing.

 ### Key Concepts

 1. Resilient Distributed Datasets (RDDs):